Alperkisik/Asp.Net---Training-Projects/README.md

 # Asp.net-training-projects
 Every rar file has a project inside.
-All of them are practice projects.
+All of them are HTML-CSS-JS-JQUERY practice projects.